Integrative Cancer Care • London

 6) Monitoring & follow-up cadence

 For safety standards and consent principles, read: safety, governance & consent.
-For common questions about suitability and timing, visit the integrative cancer care FAQs.

 Example plan structure (to help you visualise it)